 Dec.
 21, 2012

 I would like to acknowledge the many people Haida and non-Haida who contributed to this paper.
 To Joyce in the AnthSoc office who set me in the right direction at the start.
 To Susan Rowley who took me on as an advisee making and helping to incorporate Haida culture into academia, giving the culture more credit than something in my “imagination”.
 Ilsgide Isabel Rorick, her sister Skiljaadee Merle Williams and their entire family for putting me up, taking me in, and with whom I hope there is a never ending connection.
 To newly-wed Kuuyas 7waahlal Gidaak Lisa Hageman Yahlgulanaas for her time, care and honesty.
 For Aay Aay Albert Hans for his insights, history and friendship.
 To Nalaga Avis O’Brian and her sister Jaad Kuujus Meghann O’Brian for sharing their stories, and for the warmth and sensitivity they have shown me.
-Jusquan Amanda Edenshaw for her interest in Xaad Kil that enriches others work.
+Jusquan Amanda Edenshaw for her interest in Xaad Kil that enriches others’ work.
 Thanks to Storyteller Ḵáawan Sangaa Woody Morrison Jr for his stories and his educated outlook.
 Thanks also to Giihlgiigaa Todd Devries for his teaching, stories and dedication to weaving.
 Howa’a also to the other weavers quoted from books, whom I wasn’t able to interview in the parameters of this project but whose knowledge and expertise was shared and in the end, makes weaving the art it is.
 Lastly, howa’a to my parents for bringing me to events like Time Warp, and for keeping the art form and Haida culture as part of my being.

 My name is Lia Rosemary Skiljaadee Hart.
 I was adopted into the Skedans Clan along with my mother and siblings, at which time I was given the name Jaada k’yaalt’sii.
 I’m the eldest daughter of 7idansuu James Hart and Hitwan Jaada Rosemary Hart.
 My paternal naani is Joan Thelma Rose.
 I was introduced to many of these phenomenal weavers through my dad, although it was a Nika from Skidegate who first gave me directions on how to try it.
 Haida artists and weavers are my family, friends, teachers and healers.
 I identify as an artist, of sorts, and hope to become more adventurous in the art of weaving in the near future.
 Until then, I wish to always find ways to keep my hands busy…